Order of Visit: High Point #41

 WHAT’S IN A NAME?

-In the 1820s, miners and farmers from the East Coast began making their way to frontier communities on part of the Mississippi River Valley known as the Driftless Area in the extreme northwest corner of the Illinois.
-Galena ore (lead sulfide) was discovered along the river, and it soon became the source of the United States’ first “mineral rush”.
+In the 1820s, settlers from the East Coast began making their way to frontier communities on part of the Mississippi River Valley.
+These newcomers moved into the Driftless Area looking for farmland, but soon discovered lodes of Galena ore (the leading source of lead) along the river.
+Consequently, miners flooded into Illinois, making it the source of America’s first “mineral rush”.

 The Charles family lived in the home for several years, however, it turns out they never actually owned the land that continues to carry their surname.
 Thus, the name of Illinois’ high point simply seems to be a matter of Elijah Charles being in the right place, at the right time, early in the state’s history.